The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: Quantum periods from WKB

 Note that the limit considered here coincides precisely with the geometric realization of the fine-tuned stratum (\ref{eq:fine-tuned-limit}).
 As we will see in the next section the solutions to TBA (which we conjecture to coincide with WKB quantum periods) are in fact exactly semiclassical for this choice of stability condition.
 In this light, the observation that higher-order corrections to WKB quantum periods seem to vanish matches exactly with expectations from the proposed identification with TBA solutions.

 \item The other asymptotics we will discuss is the limit $\tau \rightarrow 0$ describing the degeneration of local $\mathbb{P}^1\times\mathbb{P}^1$ to the half-geometry \eqref{eq:curve-half-geometry} ($t\rightarrow0$ limit in \eqref{eq:LogRP1P1}).
 Recall from Section \ref{sec:half-geometry} the charge lattice of local $\IP^1\times \IP^1$ halves in dimension since certain cycles (such as $\gamma_{D_4}$) become infinitely large.
-In this limit, the $\hbar$-expansion become classically exact (note for example that all the higher order corrections to the WKB differential in \eqref{eq:LogRP1P1} are proportional to $\tau\rightarrow 0$).
+In this limit, the $\hbar$-expansion becomes classically exact (note for example that all the higher order corrections to the WKB differential in \eqref{eq:LogRP1P1} are proportional to $\tau\rightarrow 0$).
 The periods along the surviving compact cycles are then simply the classical periods of the half-geometry that we computed in \eqref{eq:quantum-D2}, \eqref{eq:half-D0-q-period}.
-Conversely the periods along non-compact cycles (such as $\Pi_{\gamma_{D_4}}$) become divergent integrals over open contours.\footnote{Note that in general, the integral of the actual WKB differential $S\,dx$ and of our cohomology representative $\frac{1}{\hbar}\log \R$ do not coincide over such a contour.
-However, the two differential have the same semi-classical limit, and in the half-geometry there are no quantum corrections.}
+Conversely the periods along non-compact cycles (such as $\Pi_{\gamma_{D_4}}$) become divergent integrals over open contours.

 \end{enumerate}